 We'll follow the route of the ancient Silk Road today as we head into central Turkey and our next destination, Cappadocia.
 Along the way we will stop to visit the Sultanhani Caravansary, and also the Mevlana museum in Konya.
 This evening there is an optional traditional Turkish folklore evening which is always a lot of fun.

 Today we set out to explore the beautiful and surreal landscape of Cappadocia.
 Unlike anywhere else on earth, this bizarre setting is full of improbable rock formations and underground villages.
 Often described as the jewel of Turkey we have a full tour here to visit Goreme Valley and the aptly named 'fairy chimneys' of Pasbag before hearing underground to explore the subterrenean churches and fortresses used by Christians to avoid persecution over a thousand years ago.

 In the evening, there is an optional Turkish folklore experience, belly dancers included- a chance to end off the day in a memorable way.

 We leave Cappadocia early this morning and drive to Turkey's capital Ankara to visit Anitkabir, mausoleum of the Mustafa Kemal Ataturk the country's famous leader during the Turkish war of independence and the founder of the modern Turkish republic.
 The mausoleum is one of Turkey's best examples of modern architecture and sits on a hill overlooking the city.
 From here we continue back to Istanbul for the final night of the tour.
 An optional morning flight to Istanbul is available from Kayseri in Cappadocia to avoid the long drive today (please contact us for current flight times and prices).

-The tour ends in Istanbul today, and your time is free for some last minute shopping or sightseeing until we transfer you to the airport for your departure.
-Extra nights in hte hotel in Istanbul may be added on request.
+The tour ends in Istanbul today.
+Airport transfers and extra nights in the hotel in Istanbul may be added on request.

 Extra day in Istanbul - post-tour